seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab08-Deploy-Container-Instances/LabExercise-3.md

 6. On the Front Door resource in the Overview blade, locate the **Origin Groups**, select the origin group created

 7. To update the origin group select the name **default-origin-group** from the list.
-Select **Add an origin** .
+Click on **Add an origin** within the pop-up screen on right side.
 On the Add an Origin side screen please enter the following details:
     | Section | Values |
     | ------- | ------ |
     | Name | **contosowebaorigin2** |